nainarazz/nainacodes.com-old/content/posts/git-rebase-not-as-hard-as-you-think/git-rebase-not-as-hard-as-you-think.md

 Our new commits in the feature branch are being added at the end of the commits of the dev branch, resulting in a linear commit history.

-For the example above, the line of command to rebase would be like this.
+For the example above, assuming you are in the `feature` branch, the line of command to rebase would be like this.

 ```bash
 git rebase dev feature
 ```

-But it is more common to first checkout to the branch, and then rebase from there.
+It is more common to first checkout to the branch, and then rebase from there.

 ```bash
 git checkout feature